Nellousan/auto_malloc/README.md

 this will free the whole list 2.

-If a free attempt is made on a empty list, a warning message will occur, and nothing will be done. you can define how many list you want to use in the a_malloc.h. you can also define if warning message occurs in the a_malloc.h.
+If a free attempt is made on a empty list, a warning message will occur, and nothing will be done. you can define how many list you want to use in a_malloc.h. you can also define if warning message occurs in a_malloc.h.

 --------------------------------